-The pain of figuring out small kitchen organization solutions is something I know all too well.
+The pain of organizing a tiny kitchen something I know all too well.

 Since moving out of my parent’s house, I’ve lived in approximately 15 homes; exactly one of those had a big, spacious kitchen.
 The rest have all been…. eclectic.